-The Tile Art Spell of Morocco’s blue city
+The Mosaic Art Spell of Morocco’s blue city

 Morocco is a country with rich art and culture.
 Chefchaouen is a city in the northwest of this beautiful country!
 Nestled in Morocco’s Rif mountains, and It’s noted for its buildings in shades of blue.
 A lot of history, art and of course culture can be found in this otherworldly escape.
 From its distinctive palette of blue and white buildings to the incredible geometry and tiles art, Chefchaouen is city brimming with culture, art and mosaic enthusiasts.